 What is upselling?

-Before we dive in on how to actually upsell, let’s identify what it actually is.
+Before we dive in on how to actually cross-sell & upsell, let’s identify what these terms mean starting with upselling.

-Upselling is a practice used by Ecommerce merchants to offer a more valuable product to the customer than the current one they have.
+Originally, Upselling was used by Ecommerce merchants to offer a more valuable product to the customer than the current one they have.

 For example, offering a $120 stereo which has “better features” instead of the current $80 stereo they have in their basket.
 This is because you will most likely make more money from the expensive items because of margins.

-However, over the passed few years in ecomemerce, the term “upsell” has become more generalized to simply meaning “Sell more”.
+Over the passed few years in ecomemerce, the term “upsell” has become more generalized to simply meaning “Sell more”.
 This is by showing products that compliment the products that your visitors are interested in at the current point in time including upgrades and accessories.
 Cross-sell has taken a back seat in some instances including the practice of post purchase upsells which in theory are after purchase cross-sells.

-So, for the purpose of this walkthrough, we will assume that you want to “Sell more”.
-Of course, the same principles apply if you want to offer true upsells in the sense of replacing items in customers baskets with higher priced items.
+So, for the purpose of this walkthrough, we will assume that you want to “Sell more” and used the more generalized term; to upsell.

-Upselling on your Shopify store starts with a successful upsell strategy can increase your store’s Average Order Value (AOV) and overall turnover considerably.
+Upselling on your Shopify store starts with a successful upsell strategy.
+When upsells work, they increase your store’s Average Order Value or “AOV” and overall turnover considerably.
 Especially if you run multiple stores, you can not only upsell within these but you can also cross-pollinate your stores to your customers to sell even more.